AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 --set alfresco-process-services.adminApp.resources.requests.memory="250Mi" ^
 --namespace <yourNameSpace>
 ```
-repeatadly run the following command until you can see that all the pods are successfuly installed.
+Repeatedly  run the following command until you can see that all the pods are successfully installed.
 This can take up to one hour.

 ```bash
 kubectl get pods --namespace ayman